Skip to Content

 Stock up on essentials

 To minimize exposure during flu season, it’s important to be ready before the season starts.
-Make sure you’re well stocked on important supplies like a fever reducer (acetaminophen), ibuprofen for muscle aches, cough syrup, a thermometer, tissues, hand soap, and hand sanitizer.
+Make sure you’re well stocked on supplies like a fever reducer, ibuprofen for muscle aches, cough syrup, a thermometer, tissues, hand soap and sanitizer.

 Flu season may pose challenges, but with the right precautions, seniors can stay strong and healthy.
 By getting vaccinated, practicing healthy habits, and keeping the immune system in good shape, seniors can significantly reduce their risk of illness.
 If flu symptoms do arise, getting medical intervention is critical to avoid complications.
 Work with your healthcare provider to ensure you are fully prepared for flu season.